Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Generation of electrode data

 \subsection{Generating the FEM mesh}

 Our workflow for generating a tetrahedral mesh for the head model consists of three steps: generation of an initial surface mesh, insertion of electrodes and tetrahedral mesh generation.
 The initial surface mesh is constructed by subdividing $k$ times a coarse surface partition consisting of four triangles, where $k \in \N$ can be chosen by the operator of the algorithm, then $M$ electrodes are inserted in the surface mesh following the process described in \cite{Candiani19}.
 A (dense) mesh $\mathcal{T}_m$ for the resulting polygonal domain is generated using the Triangle software \cite{Shewchuk96}.
 After inserting all the electrodes, the process is completed by generating a tetrahedral partition for the whole volume by TetGen \cite{Hang15} starting from the formed surface mesh.

-Throughout all the experiments, the number of electrodes is chosen to be $M=32$ and $\tilde n = 10$.
+With the current head library, the average head size is approximately $20\times16$ cm in the axial plane, while its height is about $9$ cm.
+The head shapes obtained by changing the shape parameters in \eqref{eq:theparam_l} are variations from this average, up to a maximum of approximately $2$ cm difference in each dimension.
+The thickness of the scalp varies within the range $10-20$ mm, while the skull is about $2-15$ mm thick.
+Throughout all the experiments, the number of electrodes is chosen to be $M=32$ and we select $\tilde n = 10$.

+\begin{remark} Despite being an upgrade with respect to the computational head model used in \cite{Candiani19}, this three-layer model is clearly still a simplified version of the true head anatomy.
+In particular, it does not take into account the shunting effect of the highly conductive cerebrospinal fluid (CSF) layer inside the skull.
+The CSF is known to represent a major challenge in EIT brain imaging, for it is extremely difficult to distinguish it from a bleed. \end{remark}